scribe-org/Scribe-iOS/CONTRIBUTING.md

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open-source project.
 In return, and in accordance with this project's [code of conduct](https://github.com/scribe-org/Scribe-iOS/blob/main/.github/CODE_OF_CONDUCT.md), other contributors will reciprocate that respect in addressing your issue or assessing changes and features.

+If you have questions or would like to communicate with the team, please [join us in our public Matrix chat rooms](https://matrix.to/#/#scribe_community:matrix.org).
+We'd be happy to hear from you!

 <a id="contents"></a>

 # **Contents**